caffeinery/coffea-docs/source/format.rst

 The following colors and formatting options are available: https://github.com/caffeinery/coffea/blob/master/lib/plugins/format.js#L2-L23

-Emoji
+emoji
 -----

 We expose ``require('node-emoji').emoji`` via ``client.emoji``.
 See the node-emoji documentation for more information: https://github.com/omnidan/node-emoji

-Kaomoji
+kaomoji
 -------

 We expose ``require('node-kaomoji').kaomoji`` via ``client.kaomoji``.
 See the node-kaomoji documentation for more information: https://github.com/omnidan/node-kaomoji

-Commands
+functions
 --------

-.. function:: unhighlight(message)
+.. coffeafunction:: unhighlight(message)

               :param string message: The message to be unhighlighted.
               :returns string message: Unhighlighted message (does not highlight users)

 Adds ZWSP to a ``message`` to make sure it doesn't highlight anyone.